 Lisbon has plenty of great beaches in its vicinity.
 You don’t have to drive far out of the city to find yourself surrounded by surf dudes on wind-swept sands.
 The most magnificent and extraordinary beach that I have found so far is Praia da Ursa.
+What is wonderful is that it can be visited on an easy day trip from Lisbon.
 In this blog I’ll share with you how you can combine a stroll on this gorgeously situated stretch of golden sand with a visit to the westernmost point of not just the country, but all of Europe: Cabo da Roca.
 Together they make a perfect day trip from Lisbon for lovers of raw and unedited nature.

 The idea of standing at the edge of a continent surely captures the imagination.
 Cabo da Roca sits at the most western tip of the entire Euro-Asian landmass.
 Move any further west and you’ll be swimming for quite some time before your feet will touch solid ground again.
-Standing on the rocks that announce the sheer drop of the cliffs far below into the Atlantic Ocean, it does not take much effort to visualize in your mind’s eye the bulging white sails of Vasco da Gama’s fleet taking off for India, or those of Pedro Álvares Cabral, whose ship in the year 1500 disappeared beyond the horizon for him to become the first European to arrive in Brazil after six weeks of sailing across the vast expanse of water that stretches out in front your very eyes today.
+Standing on the rocks that announce the sheer drop of the cliffs far below into the Atlantic Ocean, it does not take much effort to visualize in your mind’s eye the bulging white sails of Vasco da Gama’s fleet taking off for India.
+Or those of Pedro Álvares Cabral.
+His ship disappeared beyond the horizon in the year 1500.
+His goal was to become the first European to arrive in Brazil.
+After six weeks of sailing across the vast expanse of water that stretches out in front your very eyes today, he succeeded.

 It would be unfair to say that Cabo da Roca is nothing more than a bunch of rocks that just so happen to be situated at the westernmost tip of Europe.
-It is worth a visit not just for the concept of its geographical location alone, but also for its beautiful scenery and good hiking trails.
-Sure, there is the parking lot where tour buses release their loads of selfie-stick carrying passengers onto the scene, and there is the inevitable stone monument, but look just a few steps beyond and what you will find are rolling green hills that drop vertically into the blue ocean, laced with hiking trails and if you come in early summer: fields brimming with wildflowers.
+It is worth a visit not just for the concept of its geographical location alone.
+In fact, it’s also known for its beautiful scenery and good hiking trails.
+Sure, there is the parking lot where tour buses release their loads of selfie-stick carrying passengers onto the scene.
+In addition, there is the inevitable stone monument.
+But look just a few steps beyond and what you will find are rolling green hills that drop vertically into the blue ocean, laced with hiking trails.
+And if you come in early summer: fields brimming with wildflowers.

-Just one kilometre north of Cabo da Roca you’ll find what is in my opinion the most beautiful beach in Portugal (and actually one of the most beautiful beaches in the world!
-And I’ve been around a little).
-Praia da Ursa means ‘bear beach’ and is named after the huge rock that juts out of the water and culminates in a sharp tip that pierces the sky.
+Just one kilometre north of Cabo da Roca you’ll find what is in my opinion the most beautiful beach in Portugal.
+Praia da Ursa means ‘bear beach’ and is named after the huge rock that juts out of the water.
+It culminates in a sharp tip that pierces the sky.
 There are people who think this rock looks like a bear.
 I didn’t see that, but what I did see was something of an incredible natural beauty.
 Praia da Ursa is one of those places that suddenly and unexpectedly come into view to take your breath away.
-It is a stretch of fine golden sand, crescent-shaped, backed by rising cliffs and with its pointed rock as an almost unearthly backdrop.
+It is a stretch of fine golden sand, crescent-shaped and backed by rising cliffs.
+Its pointed rock forms an almost unearthly backdrop.
 Your first glance of this glorious beach will be from far above.

-Looking down on the sand it will seem impossible to reach, but there are two (tricky!) trails leading down to the coastline.
-As you scramble down and the beach gets closer into view you are slowly forced to believe that this postcard perfect picture is not a phantom of your imagination but is actually a real place.
-A place that sits at the edge of a continent, and for a little while you will experience the same thrill of discovery that Vasco da Gama and Pedro Álvares Cabral must have felt over 500 years ago when they discovered its counterpart on the other side of the water.
+Looking down on the sand it will seem impossible to reach.
+However, there are two (tricky!) trails leading down to the coastline.
+As you scramble down and the beach gets closer into view you are slowly forced to believe that this postcard perfect picture is not a phantom of your imagination.
+It is actually a real place.
+A place that sits at the edge of a continent.
+For a little while you will experience the same thrill of discovery that Vasco da Gama and Pedro Álvares Cabral must have felt over 500 years ago when they discovered its counterpart on the other side of the water.

 A visit to Cabo da Roca and Praia da Ursa can be a great day trip from Lisbon, Sintra or Cascais.

-Public transport – You can take bus 403 that runs between Cascais and Sintra.
-If you are coming from Lisbon, you need to take a train to either Cascais or Sintra first, departing from Cais do Sodré and Rossio stations respectively.
-From Sintra the bus trip takes about 40 minutes, if you are setting off from Cascais calculate about 25 minutes into your schedule.
+You can take bus 403 that runs between Cascais and Sintra.
+If you are coming from Lisbon, you need to take a train to either Cascais or Sintra first.
+The trains depart from Cais do Sodré and Rossio stations respectively.
+From Sintra the bus trip takes about 40 minutes.
+Alternatively, if you are setting off from Cascais calculate about 25 minutes into your schedule.
 The bus runs twice per hours on all days of the week and a ticket is € 4,25.
 You can find the bus schedule to Cabo da Roca here (click on bus 403).